South Africa to Namibia Classic 4x4 Self-Drive Adventure (11 days)

 Costing tip: When comparing with other companies, remember most of them only show the low season rate.
 How pricing works >

 This popular itinerary can be customised to match your budget and travel dates by adding/removing a few days or selecting different lodges

-Collect your vehicle today and start your journey up the west coast of South Africa.
+- Collect your vehicle today and start your journey up the Northwest Coast of South Africa.
 Depending on the time of year you travel, the route is a rainbow of colours when the wild flowers of Namaqualand bloom.

-Continue on to the Fish River Canyon where two nights accommodation will be arranged for you at Fish River Lodge, an iconic ecofriendly lodge perched on the rim of the canyon.
+- Continue on to the Fish River Canyon where two nights accommodation will be arranged for you at Fish River Lodge, an iconic ecofriendly lodge perched on the rim of the canyon.